dimakatsoseleb/alx-system_engineering-devops/README.md

-Script that prints a number with 2 decimal places,followed by a new line .The number will be stored in the environment variable NUM
+Script that counts number directories in the PATH